 The Grand Barn Wedding Venue

 The Mohicans is also a wedding venue and a gorgeous one at that.
 The Grand Barn Wedding Venue is an amazing spot for a couple looking for the rustic “barn” vibe while still having pure luxury.
 The two-story building includes a large outdoor deck and bar, a dance floor, and a special close-by treehouse for the newlyweds!
+You can even plaster a LED light of your initials or wedding hashtag on the treehouse to make it more extravagant.

 Michael and I stopped off at the grocery store on the way to get everything we needed for our two-night stay, but we also had the privilege of having a private vegan food tasting by Chef Drew in the Grand Barn.